 Frames and Slides

 We hold the philosophy that you must strive to be the best in the world at what you do.
-Our frames and slides are the foundation of a Cabot Gun.
-So we created our own unique tooling and fixtures.
-Unlike most of the firearms industry, A Cabot frame and slide is not made with a casting or forging but rather from a block of hard rolled steel billet.
+Frames and slides form the foundation of a Cabot Gun.
+Unlike most of the firearms industry, A Cabot frame and slide is not made with a casting or forging but rather from a block of hard rolled billet steel.

 The Ultimate Receiver

-Slides are more complex and time consuming to build than receivers.
+Slides are more complex and time-consuming to build than receivers.
 Each slide is built from billet steel.
 Decorative elements such as slide serrations, checkering and our Trinity stripes are not machined but rather performed using Sink EDM technology.
-Precision CNC Grinding using our in-house constructed Parker Majestic Grinders is employed to perfect tolerances and finish areas.
+Precision CNC Grinding is employed to perfect tolerances and finish areas.
 All surface areas, exterior and interior are finished by our hand polishers.
 Markings are not rolled but rather engraved.

 The art of the hand polish is at the heart of a the Cabot collector grade finish models.
 Traditional hand polishing is a skill passed down from master hand polisher to apprentice.